-Each new radiation worker will attend an orientation with the Radiation Safety Officer (RSO) or Assistant RSO.
-This is usually a one-on-one or small group meeting and the topics covered depend on the experience and knowledge of the new worker and the work to be performed.
-The RSO may wave the orientation requirement for students taking an academic course where appropriate topics are presented.
+Each new radiation worker will attend initial Radiation Safety Training with the Radiation Safety Officer (RSO) or Assistant RSO.
+This is usually a oneon-one or small group meeting and the topics covered depend on the experience and knowledge of the new worker and the type of work to be performed.
+A passing score is required on the take home quiz for completion of the training.
+The RSO may wave the initial Radiation Safety Training requirement for students taking an academic course where appropriate topics are presented.

-Training for each radiation worker is also provided in the laboratory by the Principal Investigator (PI) or an experienced worker designated by the PI.
+Hands-on radiation safety training for each radiation worker is also provided in the laboratory by the Principal Investigator (PI) or an experienced radiation worker designated by the PI.
 Topics covered during this training include, as appropriate: